wso2/k8s-api-operator/docs/HowToGuide/configurations-overview.md

 - ##### Route Mode

     To expose an API using Openshift Route, change the operator mode to "route".
-This can be found under default configurations for microgateway.
+This can be found under default configurations for Microgateway.

     Route specific configurations can also be changed in controller_conf.yaml